telerik/xaml-docs/common-information/common-localization.md

 	End Function
 {{endregion}}

-All that's left to do is to set our CustomLocalizationManager to the static Manager property of the LocalizationManager:
+All that's left to do is to set our CustomLocalizationManager to the static Manager property of the LocalizationManager.
+Please note that you need to do this assingnment prior to invoking the InitializeComponent method of the affected controls.

 #### __[C#] {% if site.site_name == 'WPF' %}Example 5{% endif %}{% if site.site_name == 'Silverlight' %}Example 7{% endif %}: Applying the custom LocalizationManager__
 {{region common-localization_0}}
 	LocalizationManager.Manager = new CustomLocalizationManager();
+        InitializeComponent();
 {{endregion}}

 #### __[VB.NET] {% if site.site_name == 'WPF' %}Example 5{% endif %}{% if site.site_name == 'Silverlight' %}Example 7{% endif %}: Applying the custom LocalizationManager__
 {{region common-localization_1}}
 	LocalizationManager.Manager = New CustomLocalizationManager()
+	InitializeComponent()
 {{endregion}}

 ## See Also